haskell-learning-group/haskell-learning-group/README.md

 Just email Alexey Shmalko at <rasen.dubi@gmail.com> or Konstiantyn Rybnikov at <k-bx@k-bx.com> and we'll add you to Slack.

 ## I haven't programmed before, can I still take part?
 Sure.
-Actually, learning Haskell is like learning programming from scratch, so you'll be on a similar level as most others.
+Actually, learning Haskell is like learning programming from scratch, so you're starting on a similar level to most others.

 # I want to be a mentor, what should I do?
 Great, message Alexey or Kostia and we'll discuss that.